mak627/Hello-Deep/README.md

 # Hello-Deep
-First repo created by me
+First repo created by me.
+Like to learn new things everyday,that's what I live for